DSD-DBS/capella-collab-manager/docs/docs/admin/installation.md

     make t4c/client/remote
     ```

-1. In the Collaboration Manager UI, change the docker image of the tool to
+1. In the Collaboration Manager UI, navigate to "Menu" > "Settings" > "Tools",
-   `<registry>/t4c/client/remote:<capella-version>-latest`
+    select the tool and modify the "persistent workspace" image to
+   `<registry>/t4c/client/remote:<capella-version>-latest`.
+   In addition, enable the TeamForCapella integration by ticking the checkbox: `This tool is used with a TeamForCapella integration`.